 Administrators can manually set the number of GPUs on a node or if they are using NVIDIA GPUs and drivers, they can have them detected automatically.
-For more information about how to set up TORQUE with GPUS, see Accelerators on page 1 Accelerators in the Moab Workload Manager Manual Version Installation Guide.
+For more information about how to set up TORQUE with GPUS, see Accelerators in the Moab Workload Manager Manual Version Installation Guide.